The Ultimate Guide to Japanese Food: A Culinary Journey - Japanspecialist

 Japan's tea culture is deeply rooted in history and tradition, with a focus on mindfulness and aesthetics.

-• Matcha: Matcha is finely ground green tea powder that's whisked with hot water to create a vibrant, frothy beverage.
+Matcha: Matcha is finely ground green tea powder that's whisked with hot water to create a vibrant, frothy beverage.
 It's not only a popular drink but also an integral part of Japanese culture.
 Matcha is used in traditional tea ceremonies, and its preparation and consumption are highly ritualistic.
-One of the best places to enjoy the Tea culture is definitely Uji, discover why here.
+One of the best places to enjoy the Tea culture is definitely Uji, a town at less than 30 minutes from Kyoto.

 Sweets and Desserts: Wagashi and More